Transform lives through meaningful learning experiences.

 Inspire, nurture and empower scholarship, creativity, discovery, innovation and entrepreneurial initiatives.

 Human Resources: UTC has been recognized by the Society of Human Resource Managers as the designated SHRM training provider in Southeast Tennessee and Northwest Georgia.
-We have offered two courses under this heading (Fall 2016 and Spring 2017).
+We continue to offer two courses per year, fall and spring.

 Other Programs: In addition to the programs cited, the Center for Professional Education also has a contract to administer a leadership development program for law enforcement.
 This program, managed by the UT Law Enforcement Innovation Center is hosted on the UTC campus.

 Current partners and stakeholders include the UTC Alumni Association, Chattanooga 2.0, Chattanooga Chamber, Chattanooga SHRM Chapter, Tennessee Career Center (Southeast Tennessee Development District), and the Tennessee Department of Education (Division of Post-Secondary Education).

 Increased Use of the Learning Management System

 The Blackboard Learning Management System (LMS) has been a part of the UTC campus for many years.
 Over the course of the past three years, we have focused on three areas to increase the usage of this mission critical learning technology to improve student engagement in the classroom.
 These areas include: